austinmcconnell/raspberry-media-server/README.md

 ![](images/domain_add_a_record.jpg)

-In my case, I only wanted to forward a subdomain (`pi.austinmcconnell.me`) to my media server, so I added an A record to the list with a hostname of `pi` and the value of my public ip address.
+In my case, I wanted to forward the subdomains `pi.austinmcconnell.me` and `nextcloud.austinmcconnell.me` to my media server, so I added two A records to the list with the hostnames of `pi` and `nextcloud` and the value of my public ip address.
 If you want your main domain (e.g. `austinmcconnell.me`) to forward to your media sever, then change the values for the A records with Host type `*` and `@` instead.

 For help finding your public IP address, [this](https://www.whatismyip.com/) is a helpful website.
 You'll want the IPv4 address.